BACK

 In the property management software niche, this is by far the most widely used pricing plan.
 This type of pricing setup requires you to pay for specific features you want to use.
 These features can range from online rent collection, tenant screening, lease signing, customer service, listing syndication, and other critical features.
 This pricing structure can be a monthly fee, an annual fee, or a one-time fee.

 Unfortunately for landlords, this pricing structure is also primarily used by companies with multiple pricing models.
 This means that when you see this pricing structure, you are most likely going to have to pay multiple ways.
-Companies that use this type of pricing plan include Buildium, Appfolio, Yardi Breeze, Tenant Cloud, and Avail.
+Companies that use this type of pricing plan include TurboTenant, Landlord Studio, Hemlane, Tenant Cloud, and Avail.

 Onboarding & Setup

-Another popular cost option you may come across is paid onboarding and setup.
-In this payment structure, you pay a one-time fee to get access to the platform and additional onboarding help.
+You may come across paid onboarding and setup.
+With these software platforms, you pay a one-time fee to get access to the platform, as well as additional onboarding help.
+The company will likely assign a representative to assist you in the migration and set-up of your account.

 Freemium

-This pricing structure is also widely used by online software companies and is no different for property management software companies.
-It’s an easy way for companies to give new users a taste of what the platform is like before making them pay.
+This pricing structure is widely used by many online software companies, and it’s no different for property management software.
+Freemium an easy way for companies to give new users a taste of what the platform is like before making them pay.

 This structure can be presented in a couple different ways.
 The first is through a free trial, where you will get full access to the platform for a limited number of days, before being asked to pay.
 The other setup is through a feature-light version of the platform.
 In this layout, you can do basic functions like add a property or tenant for free, but not use the software in its full capacity without paying.
 Two companies that use this type of pricing structure are TenantCloud and Avail.